 Our medical negligence team help clients every year who have received medical treatment which has resulted in them suffering a delay in their illness being diagnosed, further injury, or the need for additional treatments.
-If you believe you have received negligent treatment, please contact us today on 01244 312306, or fill in our contact form.
+If you believe you have a hospital negligence claim, please contact us today on 01244 312306, or fill in our contact form.

 Source: Tsugawa, Y. et al. Physician age and outcomes in elderly patients in hospital in the US: observational study.
 BMJ 16 May 2017 doi: 10.1136/bmj.j1797